Oh. My. Gods.: Plot summary

 Phoebe is a perfectly happy senior at high school and headed for USC with her best friends after graduation.
-Everything changes when her Mom comes back to California announcing she is marrying a Greek man and they have plans to move there.
+Everything changes when her mom comes back to California announcing she is marrying a Greek man and they have plans to move there.
 They move to a secret island where she is accepted to an exclusive academy for the descendants of Greek gods, which is run by Phoebe's new stepfather.
-Phoebe doesn't really fit in, partly because she believes she's not of holy descent.
-Her new step-sister and others easily torment her, but Phoebe ignores them.
-At the school, she quickly befriends Nicole and Troy.
-Phoebe makes it onto her cross country team, running is her natural talent.
-Soon after, she gets swept up in controversies including her, Griffin, Nicole, Troy, Stella, and her dead dad.
+Phoebe doesn't fit in, partly because she believes she's not of divine descent and the fact her new step-sister and others torment her, which Phoebe ignores.
+At the school, she quickly befriends Nicole and Troy, making it onto her cross country team, due to her talent in running.
+Soon after, she gets swept up into troubles involving her, Griffin, Nicole, Troy, Stella, and her dead dad.
 At the very end of the book, Phoebe finds out the biggest secret of her life: Phoebe is a descendant of Nike, the Goddess of Victory.
-She then proceeds to talk to Griffin, who tells her he was destined to be with a descendant of Nike.
-They start a relationship together.
+She then proceeds to talk to Griffin, who tells her he was destined to be with a descendant of Nike, and they start a relationship.